-Another of the best Johnson Baby Oil Uses in the Garden is protecting plants from frost using a baby oil spray.
-Baby oil can be mixed with water and sprayed onto plants to protect them from frost.
+Protect plants from frost using a baby oil spray.
+It can be mixed with water and sprayed onto plants to protect them from frost.

 The oil helps to form a protective barrier around the plants, preventing frost from damaging them.

 Baby oil can be used to extend the life of cut flowers.
 Add a few drops of baby oil to the water in a vase to help keep the flowers fresh and prevent them from wilting.